+This site contains hundreds of pages of personal finance educational material, including several e-books, a 50+ episode audiobook, links, calculators, spreadsheet templates, and much more.
+Because there is so much information on this site, it can be overwhelming.
+If you’re a beginner, and you don’t know where to start, you’ve arrived at the right page.
 We aim to provide scientifically grounded, unbiased, factual content—We don’t sell financial products.
 Our focus is exclusively on education.
-This site is packed with hundreds of pages of personal finance educational material, including several e-books, a 50+ episode audiobook, links, calculators, spreadsheet templates, and much more.
-Because there is so much information on this site, it can be overwhelming.
-If you’re a beginner, and you don’t know where to start, you’ve arrived at the right page.

 The Resources tab, accessible from the top menu, conveniently offers you access in one centralized location to many links, spreadhseets, and calculators.
 These same resources are also dispersed throughout the e-books.

 If you already feel comfortable with financial decision making, feel free to explore this site on your own.
 Most of the content is embedded directly in the e-books and audiobook.
 If you seek answers, you may post an anonymous question or comment under any e-book article.
 The objective is to create a rich body of knowledge benefitting all readers.
 Feel free to share your thoughts (with a focus on education please).